-We will also be adding permission_handler to get the permission of microphone and camera that will be used during the video call.
+Next we will add permission_handler to get the permission of microphone and camera features that will be used during video calls.

 After adding all these packages in your pubspec.yaml run the command below from your project’s directory to get the packages:

 flutter pub get

 This would be the structure of the lib folder that we are developing: